UCD-BDLab/BioNeuralNet/docs/source/tutorials.rst

 **Hybrid Example 3 (SmCCNet + DPMON)**
 Demonstrates how to generate a network with SmCCNet and then use DPMON for disease prediction.

+**Hybrid Example 4 (SmCCNet + PageRank Clustering + Visualization):**
+Showcases how to construct a network using SmCCNet, identify meaningful clusters via PageRank-based clustering, and visualize the resulting sub-networks.

 By following these tutorials, you can gain insight into how BioNeuralNet’s modules interoperate to produce meaningful multi-omics analyses and ready-to-use data for downstream tasks such as disease